 Welsh Ambulance Service commends military’s contribution to Covid-19 effort

-More than 100 British Army soldiers have been assisting the Trust’s Covid-19 effort since April by driving and decontaminating ambulance vehicles as part of Operation Rescript.
+More than 200 British Army soldiers assisted the Trust’s Covid-19 effort by driving and decontaminating ambulance vehicles as part of Operation Rescript.

-Chief Executive Jason Killens added: “We’re proud and grateful to have the military working alongside our staff in the collective effort against Covid-19.
+Chief Executive Jason Killens added: “We’re extremely proud and grateful to have had the military working alongside our staff in the collective effort against Covid-19.

 “Their support has not only strengthened our existing relationships with the Armed Forces community but has opened up new opportunities for collaboration in future.